WE ARE EXPERTS IN NEWBORN CARE, LACTATION, AND MATERNAL POSTPARTUM RECOVERY.

 Nicolle’s desire to help birthing people and babies rooted as a small child when her younger sisters were born.
 After graduating from UCF with a degree in Health Sciences and working in hospital administration, she discovered she could not stay away from the idea of pursuing birthwork.
 Nicolle began her journey in birthwork as a doula; realizing her true calling for midwifery in the real necessity for advocacy, representation, and support of birthing people, especially for black and brown families, as they endure some of the most important moments of their lives: childbirth.
 Nicolle currently serves as a Birth and Postpartum Doula in Central Florida while completing requirements as a Senior Student Midwife at the Florida School of Traditional Midwifery to become a Licensed Midwife by the end of 2022.

-Nicolle’s goal as a midwife is to ensure that each family has a safe, supportive, judgement-free space to give birth.
-While acknowledging the importance of unbiased informed consent, Nicolle is determined to support expectant parents as they not only make crucial decisions for themselves, but for their child.
+Nicolle’s goal as a midwife is to ensure that each family has a safe, supportive, judgement-free space to transition into parenthood.
+While acknowledging the importance of evidence-based informed consent, Nicolle is determined to support expectant parents as they not only make crucial decisions for themselves, but for their child.
 Nicolle is devoted to motivating laborers and their partners to advocate for the experience and outcome they believe is best for their family.
 Nicolle also serves as the Senior Advisory Board Member of Project Teenbirth, a non-profit organization in Central Florida that provides free doula care and resource services for teen parents.

 Aside from her commitment to birthwork Nicolle works passionately within her sorority, Mu Sigma Upsilon, the First Multicultural Sorority in the Nation™, as their National Officer of Philanthropy.
 Through this position, she dedicates time facilitating racial equity and awareness workshops to young women all over the country on behalf of the NAACP, and coordinates national community service initiatives throughout the sorority.
 In her free time, Nicolle enjoys the beach, being around her family and friends, and spending time with her Goddaughters, Rayne and Blossom